 We also collect and use Aggregated Data (as defined in this paragraph) such as statistical or demographic data for internal purposes.
 Aggregated Data may be derived from Your Data but is not personal data as it does not directly or indirectly reveal your identity.
 For example, we may aggregate information about how you use our website and services to calculate the percentage of users accessing a specific website feature, but this is anonymised.
 However, if we combine or connect Aggregated Data with Your Data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Policy.

 We use different methods to collect data from and about you, including through:

-Your Medical Data is treated confidentiality, which means that none of our staff can access it unless they are a healthcare professional (or owe a similar duty of confidentiality).
+Your Medical Data is treated confidentiality, which means that none of our staff can access it unless they are a healthcare professional (or owe a similar duty of confidentiality), or you have given your explicit consent for it to be used otherwise.
 We will never disclose Medical Data without your consent unless legally required or permitted to do so.

 Your Medical Data will not be used by us to send you information about our products and services (i.e. for marketing purposes) unless you give us your express consent to use your Medical Data this way.

 If you have given your explicit consent, we may process your Medical Data for the following purposes:

 You may change your mind and withdraw your permission for us to use your Medical Data for the above purposes, at any time by emailing us at firstname.lastname@example.org.
 This will not affect your use of our services.

 We will only use the information that we collect from you as follows:

 We will only contact you for marketing purposes where you have given us your express consent to contact you for this purpose.
 Once you have given us your permission to contact you for marketing purposes, we may use Your Data for one or more of the following:

 You may change your mind and withdraw your permission for us to contact you for marketing purposes at any time by emailing us at email@example.com.
 This will not affect your use of our services.